-When Feed Play Love host Shevonne Hunt asked whether parents are subject to more scrutiny than ever before, Warren said it certainly seems that way – and that nobody wins when the parent-shamers cut loose.
-Least of all struggling parents and their children.
+When Feed Play Love host Shevonne Hunt asked whether parents are subject to more scrutiny than ever before, Warren said it certainly seems that way – and that nobody wins when the parent-shamers cut loose, least of all struggling parents and their children.

-“When you’re getting negativity from your society and then you also find that you can be blamed or criticized by strangers on the streets, by members of your own family sometimes even by your own partner,” Warren told Shevonne.
+“When you’re getting negativity from your society and then you also find that you can be blamed or criticised by strangers on the streets, by members of your own family sometimes even by your own partner,” Warren told Shevonne.

 “I think the sum total of all of this is that it can begin to erode your confidence.
 Parenting is a confidence game.
 When you start to lose your confidence [and believe that you haven’t] got what it takes to parent, then I think that that can have significant implications for children.”

 So what approach should we be taking to ensure that parents are encouraged and supported, rather than shamed?

 “We need to – as a society – lay off parents a little bit in terms of the tendency to blame them for everything when things go wrong for children,” Warren told Feed Play Love.